 If you suspect you may have received a dose of contaminated medicine, contact the health provider who gave it to you.
 Ask if the medication came from NECC.
 All NECC products carry the NECC logo.

 Clinics that gave the suspect shots are contacting all patients to warn them to look out for symptoms.
-Symptoms may appear one to four weeks after getting a pain injection.

-For patients who got spinal injections, early symptoms may be very mild.
+These symptoms may be very mild.
 At first, most patients only feel a little worse than usual.
 For example, patients with back pain may feel slightly worse pain, or slightly more weakness.

 The CDC warns patients who have had a spinal steroid shot since May 21, 2012, to call a doctor immediately if they have any of these symptoms: